 - Students are expected to attend all scheduled classroom and experiential activities.
-Business, work, personal appointments, including job interviews, should not be made during these times. - Students are expected to arrive on time and remain for the full duration of the class and experiential activities. - Students who arrive late for experiential activities will be dismissed and be required to make up the experience.
-(Students engaged in clinical will be sent home and need to make-up a clinical shift.) - Failure to meet the mandatory clinical requirements (e.g., CastleBranch Requirements, CCPS requirementsclinical ticket, HIPAA training, etc.) on the specified due date will be unable to attend clinical.
+Business, work, personal appointments, including job interviews, should not be made during these times. - Students are expected to arrive on time and remain for the full duration of the class and experiential activities.
+Students who arrive late for experiential activities will be dismissed and be required to make up the experience. - (Students engaged in clinical will be sent home and need to make-up a clinical shift.)
+Failure to meet the mandatory clinical requirements (e.g., CastleBranch Requirements, CCPS requirementsclinical ticket, HIPAA training etc.) on the specified due date will be unable to attend clinical.
+Students will - clinical ticket, HIPAA training, etc.) on the specified due date will be unable to attend clinical.
 Students will be required to make up the missed clinical and receive a clinical warning through use of the Communication of Unprofessional, Unacceptable, or Unsafe Conduct Form. - Transportation to clinical sites is the student's responsibility and lack of transportation is not an excuse for absences. - If a student has missed more than two clinical days, they are at risk of failing the course. - Absences that negatively impact academic and/or clinical performance may result in a grade reduction.